The Benefits of Using Castor Oil and Flax Oil for Dry Eyes

 The Purchase That Started the Conversation

-I suggested that if she decided to purchase the product, my only advice to her would be to keep the product away from her eyes as it can make them blurry for a little while.
+I told her that if she decided to go the bio oil route she should keep the product away from her eyes as it can sting a little and can make your eyes blurry.

 She laughed and said that was not an issue as she had been using both cold pressed castor oil and cold pressed flax oil for her eyes on the advice of her ophthalmologist.
-It seems that these oils have really helped to alleviate the dry eye symptoms she has always suffered from, more so since she went through a botched eye operation.
+It seems that both these oils have really helped to alleviate the dry eye symptoms which she has always suffered from since she went through a botched eye operation.

 Castor Oil and Flax Oil for Dry Eyes

-I have spent a fair bit of time writing articles on my computer screen, and my eyes too are apt to become easily tired and red after extended periods of looking at the screen.
-I know I should take breaks, but I confess I don’t always, especially when I get engrossed in something.
-I too have suffered from dry eyes during my lifetime.
-I have also had Lasik treatment for short-sightedness, and more recently a cataract operation.
+I have spent a fair bit of time writing articles on my computer over the years and my eyes are apt to become easily tired and red after extended periods of looking at the screen.
+I know I really should take breaks, but I confess I don’t always, especially if I am engrossed in doing something interesting.
+I had a Lasik operation myself some years back for what was then short-sightedness, and more recently a cataract operation.

-So, my ears naturally pricked up when she told me her eye specialist had suggested that she try castor oil and flax oil for her dry eyes.
+My ears naturally pricked up when my sister told me her eye specialist had recommended that she use castor oil or flax oil for her dry eyes.
 It seemed a good idea and I tried it myself.

-The results she says have been very good.
-She applies the oil each day with a small clean eyedropper, placing one or two drops in each eye at night before going to bed or when she feels it is necessary.
-The oil she says has greatly reduced her dry eye symptoms.
+The results have been good.
+I apply the oil when my eyes feel scratchy or dry using a small clean eyedropper, putting one or two drops into each eye at night before going to bed or when I feel it necessary.
+The castor oil does seem to have reduced my own dry eye symptoms.

-It seems that if one applies the oil just after having come out of a hot shower, when the body is wet and warm, the oil is more easily absorbed by the body.
-The benefits apparently far outway the mild irritation of having blurry eyes for a while which is why I like to apply it at night when I don't notice it as much.
+If I apply the oil just after a hot shower when my body is wet and warm, the oil appears to be more easily absorbed.
+The benefits of the oil do seem to outway the mild irritation of having blurry eyes for a while which is why I like to apply it at night when I don't notice it as much.
 Another benefit of the oil seems to be a noticeable improvement in my eyelashes which appear to have grown thick and strong!

-I have discovered one interesting fact about the flax seed itself: some people believe that a single flax seed placed in the eye helps to remove a foreign body from the eye if one is present.
+There is a strange story going around in which it is said that some people believe that a single flax seed placed in the eye helps to remove a foreign body from the eye if there is one present.

 Perhaps it is one of those ‘strange but true’ stories!